-8.7.1 Water cannon are weapons used to project water at a variety of pressures for the purpose of dispersal of groups, to protect property, or to put an end to violent behaviour.
+8.7.1 Water cannon are vehicles designed to project water at a variety of pressures and forms for the purpose of dispersal of groups, to protect property, or to put an end to violent behaviour.
+Malodorants or substances that are hazardous to health are sometimes mixed with the water used in water cannon.

-8.7.2 Water cannon should only be used in situations of serious public disorder where there is the potential for violence that may cause loss of life, serious injury or widespread destruction of property.
-In order to meet the requirements of necessity and proportionality, the deployment of water cannons should be carefully planned and managed with rigorous command and control at a more senior level.97
+8.7.2 In general, water cannon should only be used in situations of serious public disorder where there is the potential for violence that may cause loss of life, serious injury, or widespread destruction of property.
+In order to meet the requirements of necessity and proportionality, the deployment of water cannon should be carefully planned and managed with rigorous command and control at a more senior level.93